yvesvandenmeerssche/wt-fixtures/README.md

 After the script finishes, a local singleton swarm node should be running and listening for HTTP traffic on the port 8500.

+## License

+For license information, see the attached "LICENSE" file.
+All images have been obtained from [Pixabay](https://pixabay.com) and are supposed to be in the Public Domain (Creative Commons CC0).